The mighty George Bonnor: the biggest hitter in Australian cricket

 At the Sydney Cricket Ground, Bonnor hit a ball over the Members’ Pavilion and into a hansom cab waiting at the rank behind.
 And in Melbourne, he is remembered for supposedly smashing the pavilion clock and hitting a six out of the ground that was measured at 164 yards.

 One of Bonnor’s most spoken of innings came about in 1882 at Scarborough when Australia played the English club, I Zingari.
 The Englishmen batted first and scored 341.
 In return, the Australians managed just 146, forcing the follow-on.
-Bonner came in to bat and made 122 not out off 156 balls.
+Bonnor came in to bat and made 122 not out off 156 balls.
 He made 20 runs off one over in just four balls.

 “It was like eleven sheep trying to stop the cannon shots of the batsman,” wrote one of the English players after the match.

-In total, Bonner played 17 test matches for Australia, touring England five times, and was a member of the 1882 side that defeated England at The Oval and gave birth to ‘The Ashes’ cricket series.
+In total, Bonnor played 17 test matches for Australia, touring England five times, and was a member of the 1882 side that defeated England at The Oval and gave birth to ‘The Ashes’ cricket series.

 Fast on his feet and an active and athletic fielder, Bonnor was regarded as one of the best men in the slips in every Test team he played in.
 He was particularly noted for his ability to throw a cricket ball over 100 yards and regularly did so.
 There is an oft-repeated tale of Bonnor winning a £100 wager after throwing a ball just shy of 120 yards.